c316/meteor-mandrill/README.md

 NOTE: Mandrill used to offer free accounts that could send up to 12,000 emails per month, but that is [no longer the case](https://twitter.com/adamegreer/status/622037317616840704) after July 17, 2015.
 Existing users will maintain the free plan.

+A good alternative is SparkPost, with [100,000 free emails per month](https://www.sparkpost.com/pricing/).
+They offer a [migration path from Mandrill](https://www.sparkpost.com/blog/mandrill-template-migration-tool-mst3k).
+As such, this package is unlikely to see significant further maintenance.

 ## Notes on other packages